colerogers/firex-firestore-fcm-push-notifications/README.md

 **Author**: Cole Rogers

-**Description**: Composes and sends push notifications from a Firestore Cloud Messaging instance based on the contents of documents from a specified Firestore collection.
+**Description**: Composes and sends push notifications to a Firestore Cloud Messaging instance based on the contents of documents from a specified Firestore collection.

 Adding a document will trigger a push notification built from the documents fields.
-The documents top level fields specify the device or devices to send the notification to.
-The documents `notification` field specifies the notification content the device will recieve.
+The documents top level fields specify the device, devices, or topic that will recieve the notification.
+The documents field `notification` specifies the notification content the device will recieve.

 Here's an exmaple:
 ```js